Birding, also known as bird-watching, is a fun activity for kids and adults of all ages.

 Don’t forget to take birding binoculars, a monocular telescope, and a birding field guide (or two) when you head to the park, nature reserve, or out on a hike into the great outdoors.

 The National Audubon Society has an online guide to help children identify birds that you can find HERE.
 All about birds also has an excellent online bird guide that you can find HERE.
 In addition, a few of our favorite bird books and birding field guides for kids and adults are on the list below.
-(A few of these are included in our recommended basic birding supplies and our favorite birdwatching supplies and learning resources for kids.)
+(You will notice that a few of these birding books for kids are also included in our recommended basic birding supplies and our favorite birdwatching books and learning resources for kids.)

 - Wildlife Guide – Birds and butterflies, ferns and frogs, mushrooms and manta rays, seashells and salamanders—this fantastic book includes more than 2,000 plants and animals of all types and is a beautiful all-around essential field guide for kids.